alexisnovas/todo-list/README.md

 sudo apt-get install -y nodejs
 ```

-* If you're using Microsoft Windows, the Git installer can be found (here)[https://gitforwindows.org/], and Node JS/NPM installer can be found (here)[https://nodejs.org/en/download/].
+* If you're using Microsoft Windows, the Git installer can be found [here](https://gitforwindows.org/), and Node JS/NPM installer can be found [here](https://nodejs.org/en/download/).
-* If you have another type of Linux Distribution, you can check how to install Node JS and NPM by checking (this article)[https://nodejs.org/en/download/package-manager/].
+* If you have another type of Linux Distribution, you can check how to install Node JS and NPM by checking [this article](https://nodejs.org/en/download/package-manager/).

 ### Installation